-You know the situation all too well.
-You’re awoken to the pitter-patter of tiny feet walking across your bedroom floor.
-You flutter your eyelids open to see your child standing at the end of your bed in damp pajamas, looking disappointed and embarrassed.
-And then, they say the dreaded words, “I had an accident.”
+You know the situation.
+You’re woken up to the pitter-patter of tiny feet walking across your bedroom floor.
+You flutter your eyelids open to see your child standing in damp pajamas at the end of your bed, looking disappointed and embarrassed.
+They say the dreaded words, “I had an accident.”

 While this can be frustrating and disappointing for both child and parent, do you ever catch yourself wondering...why do kids wet the bed?